ParamChordiya/Java-Programs/README.md

 # PROGRAM 5:

 Write Programs in Java to sort i) List of integers ii) List of names.
 The objective of this assignment is to learn Arrays and Strings in Java

+# PROGRAM 6:

+Write a Program in Java to add two matrices.
+The objective of this assignment is to learn Arrays in Java

+# PROGRAM 7:

+Write a program in Java to create a player class.
+Inherit the classes Cricket_player, Football_player and Hockey_player from player class.
+The objective of this assignment is to learn the concepts of inheritance in Java.

+# PROGRAM 8:

+Write a Java program which implements interface

+# PROGRAM 9:

+Write a java program which use try and catch for exception handling.

+# PROGRAM 10:

+Write a java program in which data is read from one file and should be written in another file line by line.